astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment delete

-Deletes a Deployment.
+Deletes a Deployment from your current Astronomer Workspace.

 ### Usage

-`$ astro deployment delete <your-deployment-name>`
+`$ astro deployment delete <your-deployment-id>`

 ## astro deployment list

-Generates a list of Deployments from a single Workspace.
+Generates a list of Deployments from your current Workspace.

 ### Usage